LewisGraves/project-1/README.md

 #### User stories

 - As a user I want to be able to play a game of "spaceman"

+`const wordBank = ["word1", "word2", "word3"]

+let random = Math.floor(Math.random() * wordBank.length)

+const images = ["image1", "image2", "image3"]

+let word = wordBank[random]

+let userInput = ""

+let attempts = 6

+let incorrect = []

+let imagestep = images[0]`

 - As a user I want to be able to see the word I am trying to guess
+- As a user I want to see the spaceman
 - As a user I want to be able to guess a letter
 - As a user I want to be able to see the letters I have guessed incorrectly
 - As a user I want to be able to see the letters I have guessed correctly
 - As a user I want to see the number of attempts I have left
-- As a user I want to be able to start a new game

-#### pseudocode

-HTML

-header with game name

-div with word to guess

-div with attempts left

-div with incorrect letters

-input for letter guess

-button to submit guess

-button to start new game

-JS

-let wordBank = ["word1", "word2", "word3"]

-let random = Math.floor(Math.random() * wordBank.length)

-let word = wordBank[random]

-let attempts = 6

-let incorrect = []

-for loop to create underscores for word
+`for loop to create underscores for word

 function to check if letter is in word if letter is in word